Nikon Z9 Camera Review

 There's been a lot for me to write because the Z9 is a lot of camera.
 Despite my preface at the start of the review, I think I need to repeat this: the Z9 is the best Z System camera, by far, and arguably one of the two or three best cameras you can buy, period.
 Which is saying a lot, and should be viewed as a highly positive comment.
 Given the US$5500 price—which places it lower than the Canon R3 and Sony A1—it's difficult to complain about what you're getting for your money.
 The Z9 is a top performer, and a bit of a bargain.

-But the Z9 still has rough edges.
-Much of the time I was using and reviewing the Z9 it sat next to my D6, both in my bag and on my desk.
+The Z9 still has some rough edges.
+Much of the time I’ve been using and reviewing the Z9 it's sat next to my D6, both in my bag and on my desk.
 The Frame Advance dial, card door, the hot shoe cover, and a few other bits and pieces all feel like they're below the well-established Nikon flagship build level, for instance.
-Odd choices abound for some of the controls and the way the menus were reorganized.
+Odd choices can be found for some of the controls and the way the menus were reorganized.
 We received built-in GPS and a better Wi-Fi transmitter, but the wireless radio transmitter for remotes and flash still uses a 10-pin connector and is optional.
 Frequency tuning is missing on Photo flicker reduction.
 The video features weren't complete at launch and require a major firmware update, yet to appear.
 We still don't have any focus mode that truly guarantees closest subject priority, and we lost the ability to configure focus patterns that we gained on the D6.
-Plus we didn't even get Portrait impression balance, a feature added to the Z6 II and Z7 II.
+Plus we didn't even get Portrait impression balance, a feature added to the Z6 II, Z7 II, and Z8.

-And yet, despite it's extra size and weight, the Z9 is now the alpha camera in my camera bag—see what I did there? ;~)—and I'm seriously contemplating adding a second and saying good-bye to one of my other Z camera bodies.
+And yet, despite it's extra size and weight, the Z9 is now the alpha camera in my camera bag—see what I did there? ;~)—and I’ve added a second and said good-bye to one of my other Z camera bodies.

 Finally, we have price to talk about.
 Nikon's previous flagships have tended to range from US$6500 (most) to US$8000 (D3X).
 The Z9's US$5500 price seems almost like a bargain in perspective, but I think that price simply reflects Nikon's intent to see how many DSLR users they can quickly pull over into mirrorless at the top level.
-So far that's working.
+That’s been working.
 Every Nikon-using working professional I know opted for one.

 Support this site by purchasing from the following advertiser: